VSadov/VSadov.github.io/_posts/2016-11-24-definite-analysis.md

 Since C# enforces stronger invariant than provided by ```localsinit```, one would wonder why compiler still puts ```localsinit``` on methods.
 A simple answer is that IL verification rules require that.
 The underlying reason for the requirement is that the user’s code is not the only entity that might read the locals.
 The other one is the Garbage Collector.

-The issue with GC is that it scans the IL locals of currently active methods when it needs to record roots of reachable object graphs, and GC happens at fairly random times.
+The issue with GC is that it scans the IL locals of currently active methods in order to record the roots of reachable object graphs, and GC happens at fairly random times.
 Definite assignment does not guarantee that locals will be assigned something deterministic before GC happens and things will go terribly bad if locals contain random junk.
-Therefore there is a rule that requires that verifiable methods have ```localsinit``` as an instruction directing the JIT to wipe the whole stack frame clean before the method body is formally entered and CG had any chance to scan the locals.
+Therefore there is a rule that requires that verifiable methods have ```localsinit``` as an instruction directing the JIT to add a method preamble that wipes the whole stack frame clean before the method body is formally entered and GC had any chance to scan the locals.

-In theory the rule could be required only on methods with reference type locals (or structs containing references), but that would make a difference only to a fraction of methods while complicating the rule.
+In theory the rule could be required only on methods with locals of reference types  (or structs containing references), but that would make a difference only to a fraction of methods while complicating the rule.
 Instead CLI standard allows JIT implementations to disregard the directive if, through some analysis, it could be inferred that not wiping the frame is a safe thing to do.

 I am not sure if JITs use this kink in the rules very often though.
 With exception of the most trivial cases, the analysis could be too involved to be feasible at JIT time and wiping the stack frame is not overly expensive.
 Still, since there are some costs associated with locals (wiping the frame is just one of them), C# compiler generally tries to be frugal with usage of local slots, especially when compiling with /o+.